Pope Pius VI

-Pope Pius VI (Pio VI; born Count Angelo Onofrio Melchiorre Natale Giovanni Antonio called Giovanni Angelo or Giannangelo Braschi, 25 December 1717 – 29 August 1799) was head of the Catholic Church and ruler of the Papal States from 15 February 1775 to his death in August 1799.
+Pope Pius VI (Pio VI; born Count Angelo Onofrio Melchiorre Natale Giovanni Antonio called Giovanni Angelo or Giannangelo Braschi, 25 December 1717 – 29 August 1799) was head of the Catholic Church and leader of the Papal States from 15 February 1775 to his death in August 1799.

-Pius VI condemned the French Revolution and the suppression of the Catholic Church in France that resulted from it.
+Born in Cesena, he was elected Pope in the 1774–1775 conclave.
+Pius VI condemned the French Revolution and the persecution of the Catholic Church in France that resulted from it.
 French troops commanded by Napoleon Bonaparte defeated the Papal army and occupied the Papal States in 1796.
 In 1798, upon his refusal to renounce his temporal power, Pius was taken prisoner and transported to France.
 He died eighteen months later in Valence.
 His reign of more than twenty-four years is the fifth-longest in papal history.
-He was also the longest-ruling pope of the Papal States.
+He was also the longest-serving pope of the Papal States.